JoshTheFiru/Pong/README.md

 <hr>

-After some development and playing around, I've found another YouTube playlist which develops the game in an approach which I liked most, so I've redone the game and played around with it.
+After some development and playing around, I've found another YouTube playlist from <strong><a href="https://www.youtube.com/channel/UC49ACIHmz1yvHqdDE4Y_foQ">L_Daven</a></strong> (in Spanish) which develops the game in an approach which I liked most, so I've redone the game and played around with it.

 https://www.youtube.com/playlist?list=PLQhc9uG_xzV7ruIfGsO7AKbjoWnnpVT6b